Beef vs. Soy Protein: Nutrient Density vs. Plant-Based Protection

 • Can be more expensive.

-• The taste may not appeal to everyone.
+• Taste may not appeal to everyone.

 • Soy Protein:

-• Contains phytoestrogens, which some individuals avoid.
+• Contains phytoestrogens, which some people avoid.

-• May digest slower than whey protein.
+• May be absorbed slower than whey protein.

 • Potential cross-reactivity with other allergens.